-- 1. Your employer has offered, and you have accepted, indeterminate, full-time employment in an eligible occupation (Exception: Skills Immigration International Post-Graduate and EEBC International Post-Graduate). - 2.
-You must be qualified for the offered position.
-The BC PNP may refer to the National Occupational Classification (NOC), WorkBC or industry standards to determine the minimum qualifications for an occupation. - 3.
-The wage you have been offered must be competitive with B.C. wage rates for the occupation.
-For more information, please refer to individual category requirements. - 4.
-For occupations classified under National Occupational Classification (NOC) Skill Levels B, C, and D occupations, you must demonstrate English or French language proficiency at Canadian Language Benchmark 2000 (CLB) level 4.
+- Your employer has offered, and you have accepted, indeterminate, full-time employment in an eligible occupation (Exception: Skills Immigration - International Post-Graduate and EEBC -International Post-Graduate). - You must be qualified for the offered position.
+The BC PNP may refer to the National Occupational Classification (NOC), WorkBC or industry standards to determine the minimum qualifications for an occupation.
+For more information about the NOC and how it works, please visit this section. - The wage you have been offered must be competitive with B.C. wage rates for the occupation.
+For more information, please refer to individual category requirements. - For occupations classified under NOC Skill Levels B, C, and D occupations, you must demonstrate English or French language proficiency at Canadian Language Benchmark 2000 (CLB) level 4.
 If you are registering and/or applying with a job offer in a National Occupational Classification Skill Level 0 or A occupation, you are not required to submit valid language test results.
-However, at its discretion, the BC PNP may require valid language test results to demonstrate that you have the language proficiency to perform the duties of the position. - 5.
-You must demonstrate that you meet minimum income requirements.
-For more information, please see the minimum income requirements section. - 6.
-You must not have an ownership/equity stake of more than 10 percent in the B.C. company that has offered you employment. - 7.
-Your employment must provide economic benefit to B.C.
-For example, your employment will contribute to: - maintaining or creating jobs for Canadians - transferring knowledge and skills to Canadians - supporting the development of proprietary new products - building the workforce for a major project - 8.
-Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for Canadian citizens or permanent residents. - 9.
-If invited to apply, you must submit the \$550 application fee with your online application before your application will be processed.
-Incomplete applications will not be processed and fees may not be refunded.

-10. The BC PNP will not nominate you if you:
+However, at its discretion, the BC PNP may require valid language test results to determine whether you have the language proficiency to perform the duties of the position. - You must demonstrate that you meet minimum income requirements.
+For more information, please see the minimum income requirements section. - You must not have an ownership/equity stake of more than 10 percent in the B.C. company that has offered you employment. - Your employment must provide economic benefit to B.C.
+For example, your employment will contribute to: - maintaining or creating jobs for Canadians - transferring knowledge and skills to Canadians - supporting the development of proprietary new products - building the workforce for a major project - Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for Canadian citizens or permanent residents. - If invited to apply, you must submit the \$550 application fee with your online application before your application will be processed.
+Incomplete applications will not be approved, and application fees will only be refunded if you withdraw your application before the BC PNP begins to assess it.
+You may contact the BC PNP at PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
+Please provide your full name, your date of birth, and your BC PNP application file number in your email.

-- are prohibited from entering Canada - have not been lawfully admitted in the country of current residence - are in Canada and are out of status - if your status has expired, and you cannot demonstrate you have applied for restoration of status within the 90-day eligibility period, you will be considered out of status - are working in Canada without authorization - have an unresolved refugee claim in Canada - are under a removal order in or outside of Canada
+- The BC PNP will not nominate you if you: - are prohibited from entering Canada - have not been lawfully admitted in the country of current residence - are in Canada and are out of status - if your status has expired, and you cannot demonstrate you have applied for restoration of status within the 90-day eligibility period, you will be considered out of status - are working in Canada without authorization - have an unresolved refugee claim in Canada - are under a removal order in or outside of Canada